"Diamonds Are Forever" Slogan

-became the de facto required stone for engagement rings in the early 20th century when DeBeers, the
+became the de facto obligatory stone for engagement rings in the early 20th century when DeBeers, the

 Of course they aren't forever.
 At best, your diamonds are until you die.
-At worst, your diamond
+At worst, your diamonds are

 until they get lost, stolen or sold after divorce.
 DeBeers